IEM-Gurukul/term-ii-project-submission-anindyasaha2310-ops/README.md

 ## Project Title: Student Attendance Management System Using OOP in Java (Console-Based)

----

-## Problem Statement (max 150 words)
+## Problem Statement:
 Maintaining student attendance manually is time-consuming and prone to errors.
 Teachers often face difficulty in calculating attendance percentages and organizing records efficiently using traditional methods.
 There is a need for a simple automated system that can store student details, record attendance, and calculate attendance percentages accurately.
 This project proposes a console-based Student Attendance Management System developed using Object-Oriented Programming (OOP) in Java.
 The system enables teachers to add students, mark attendance, and view attendance records in a structured and organized manner.

 ## Target User
 • Teachers (System Operators)
 • School or College Faculty Members

 ## Core Features
 • Add new students to the system